AdobeDocs/commerce-learn.en/help/back-office-integrations/integrations.md

 ## Video Content

 * Best practices for commerce integration from cloning to live deployment.
-* Steps required for onboarding, including validation of successful deployment
+* Steps required for onboarding, including validation of successful deployment.
-* Configuration files are used to tailor the onboarding process.
+* Configuration files customize the onboarding process.
 * Running scripts to create and configure event providers and subscriptions.
 * Updating events in Commerce and App Builder for synchronization.